Constraints

 Statement Syntax:

-Constraints use statement syntax (not returns).
-Multiple statements are implicitly ANDed:
+Constraints use assert statement syntax.
+Multiple assertions are implicitly ANDed:

 @zdc.constraint